Corporate governance

 Embed effective risk management, considering both opportunities and threats, throughout the organisation.

-However, the majority of risks to the Company’s future cash flows arise from the subsidiaries’ participations in the results of Lloyd’s syndicates, as detailed on pages 11 and 44 to 47 (inclusive) of the Company’s 31 December 2022 Report and Accounts.
+The majority of risks to the Company’s future cash flows arise from the subsidiaries’ participations in the results of Lloyd’s syndicates, as detailed on pages 13 to 14 and 44 to 48 (inclusive) of the Company’s 31 December 2023 Report and Accounts.
 These risks are mostly managed by the syndicates’ managing agents.
 The Company’s role in managing these risks, together with its subsidiaries and members’ agents, is focussed on selection of the syndicate participations; monitoring syndicate performance; and purchasing appropriate member level reinsurance.

-The Chief Executive Officer and Finance Director meet regularly to review the Company’s ongoing trading performance, discuss budgets and forecasts and any new or emerging risks associated with ongoing trading.
-The Board regularly reviews actual performance against budgets and forecasts, as well as anything brought to its attention following the Chief Executive Officer and Finance Director’s meetings.
+The Executive Directors meet regularly to review the Company’s ongoing trading performance, discuss budgets and forecasts and any new or emerging risks associated with ongoing trading.
+The Board regularly reviews actual performance against budgets and forecasts, as well as anything brought to its attention.
 Project milestones and timelines are also reviewed regularly.

 Opportunities and threats to the Company’s business model and strategy are also periodically considered at dedicated Board strategy meetings.